 - -Behavioral Event Interview (BEI)

-- Star Technique
+- -Star Technique

 - -Repertory Grid

-- Critical Incident Technique (CIT)
+- -Critical Incidence Technique (CIT)

 - -Developing Competency Matrix

 - -360 Degree Feedback Approach

-- Assessment Center Exercise
+- -Assessment Center Exercise

-Figure 4: Techniques of Competency Mapping Utilized by HRM (Source: https://www.competencydefinition.com/)
+Figure 3: Techniques of Competency Mapping Utilized by HRM Source: Agility Portal (agilityportal.io/blog/competency-mapping)

-The behavioral event interview is a set of interviews which is done with the purpose of collecting data mostly, about past experience, as the past experience will set the platform for future behavior.
-The STAR technique is like BEI; however, it is a much organized way of asking questions enabling the interviewer to get maximum results from the interviews.
+The behavioral event interview is a set of interviews which is done with the purpose of collecting data mostly, about past experience, as the past experience will set the platform for future behaviour.
+The STAR technique is like BEI; however, it is much organized way of asking questions enabling the interviewer getting maximum result from the interviews.
 Some of the components of this technique can be, like,

-- What was the situation you were involved in?
+- What was the situation you were involved?

-- What was the Task you were involved in? - What actions did you take to complete the task?
+- What was the Task you were involved?

+- What actions did you take to complete the task?